Optimization and Problem Solving of Pandora FMS

 This section affects only InnoDB databases.
 Pandora FMS is built on Innodb databases.

-Unfortunately, MySQL is degraded with time, and this affects the global performance of the system.There is no other solution that does not involve rebuilding all the database schemes from scratch, rebuilding the data binary file that MySQL uses to store all the information and the files used to rebuild the transactions.
+Unfortunately, MySQL is degraded with time, and this affects the global system performance.There is no other solution that does not involve rebuilding all the database outlines from scratch, rebuilding the data binary file that MySQL uses to store all the information and the files used to rebuild the transactions.

 -rw-rw---- 1 mysql mysql 4.8G 2012-01-12 14:00 ibdata1